Find your perfect college degree

 - Prepare speeches and set up interviews for a company’s top executives.

-- Examine advertising and promotion programs to see if they are compatible with the public relations efforts of their organization.
+- Examine advertising and promotion programs to see if they are compatible with their organization’s public relations efforts.

 - Utilize social media to gauge public opinion about clients.